WEEE-Open/weeelab/README.md

 ## ToDo
 - [ ] Implement a function to compute stats for a user and for all users and save these stats to an external file or print them to screen.

-- [ ] In function login: add a function to parse the first line of log.dat file in order to discover if the last logout was in the previous month.
-If last logout comes from the previous month, print an error message saying that "it's time for backup" and quit.
-Then the operator must move the log.dat file into another folder or into another storage support in order to backup/print it.